hyperledger-solang/solang/docs/language.rst

  	balance += 10;

-The exponation (or power) can be used to multiply a number N times by itself.
+The exponation (or power) can be used to multiply a number N times by itself, x :superscript:`y`.
 This can only be done for unsigned types.

 .. code-block:: javascript